Analiteg88/KENO/README.md

 # KENO
 KENO - this is a lottery game.
-For the win, you have to guess 6 numbers from 49.
+For the win, you have to guess 6 numbers from 49 or 5 from 36.
 In this project, I want to find the most popular numbers, witch met in winning combinations.